publicocean0/qrcodereader-jquery/README.md

 $('#mycanvas').trigger('qrcodereader.start-scan');
 $('#mycanvas').trigger('qrcodereader.stop-scan');
 </pre>
-It works with canvas or image.
+It works with canvas or image or video.